Paper Wasps and Mud Wasps

 Are Wasps Dangerous

 Paper and mud wasps are not typically aggressive, unless you swat at them or become a threat to their nest.
-If you were to encounter an aggressive paper wasp or mud wasp, they can continuously sting you until they get tired.
+If you were to encounter an aggressive paper or mud wasp, they can continuously sting you until they get tired, which is why wasp control is so important.
 Unlike the honeybee that loses their stinger after the first sting.

 When to Call for Wasp Removal or Extermination